 About We Will Lead Africa

-The We Will Lead Africa book series consist of edited collections of stories about the work and impact of everyday Africans who are leading change and transformation on the continent.
+The We Will Lead Africa book series is one of our mediums for storytelling.
+It consists of edited collections of stories about the work and impact of everyday Africans who are leading change and transformation on the continent.
 It includes stories of capacity building, innovation, action and progress with a demonstrated impact on the continent; representing all geographic regions of Africa and a variety of socio-cultural and industry sectors.

 We: Collaborative and accountable leaders, taking unified action.

 Will: The leadership WILL, grit and courage to do something, anything, now and for the future, demonstrated through action-oriented and aspirational leadership.